Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

     ![Screenshot of and eventhouse with a table.](./images/dp5c-18.png)

-    The connection between the stream and the table has been created.
+    >**Note**: The connection between the stream and the table has been created.
 Let's verify that in the eventstream.

 1. In the menu bar on the left, select the **Real-Time (1)** hub and then view the **My data streams (2)** page.
 In the **...
 (3)** menu for the **taxi-data-stream** stream, select **Open eventstream (4)**.